Methods Lab: 3 Tracks

 On a regular basis, we will invite progressive thinkers from the field to help us in our endeavour of understanding what methodology and methods can be for each and every one of us.
 Critical, eye-opening and challenging - the objective of the Methods Clinic is to bring in new or alternative perspectives and to dive deeper into a particular method.
 At the same time, we try to create room to discuss ideas and concerns related to our own research.

-Named after and inspired by Sarah Bakewell's work, the Existentialist Café is a series of reading seminars, in which a small group of interested attendees gather to read and discuss a chosen philosophical piece.
+The Philosophy Library is a series of reading seminars, in which a small group of interested attendees gather to read and discuss a chosen philosophical piece.
 New to philosophy?
 Is Kant merely a whispering cadence from the past?
 Never heard of phenomenology?
 No worries, previous knowledge is not of importance.
 Rather, we seek to ignite a spark of interest in the philosophical field, where we will jointly explore pieces from history’s plentiful corners.

 Philosophy – an invitation to think of what we believe we know, and to challenge those very thoughts and beliefs.
 It is not an attempt to immerse ourselves in a sea of facts, so much as it is to explore perceptions and concepts with clarity and criticality, dissecting and analysing arguments and assumptions that we encounter is our research across disciplines.
 It’s simultaneously a never-ending exercise to rationalize everything, while realizing the need to co-exist with the irrational, and accepting the existence of what is yet-to-be rationalized.